Kkevsterrr/geneva_website/content/posts/woot21-weaponizing-availability.md

 **Collectively, our results show that censorship infrastructure poses a greater threat to the broader Internet than previously understood.**

-See our full paper [here](https://geneva.cs.umd.edu/papers/woot21-weaponizing-availability.pdf), our open-source and artifact evaluated code [here](https://github.com/breakerspace/weaponizing-residual-censorship/), our [talk](https://www.youtube.com/watch?v=QkB3IeHpGgY), or you can jump to the [FAQ section](#faq) below.
+See our [full paper](https://geneva.cs.umd.edu/papers/woot21-weaponizing-availability.pdf), our open-source and artifact evaluated [code](https://github.com/breakerspace/weaponizing-residual-censorship/), our [talk](https://www.youtube.com/watch?v=QkB3IeHpGgY), or you can jump to the [FAQ section](#faq) below.

 {{% callout emoji="" color="blue" %}}